xraypy/xraylarch/_sources/xafs/feffpaths.txt

 ``path.chi_imag``, respectively.
 See :ref:`xafs-exafsequation_sec` for the
 detailed definitions of the quantities.

 If specified, ``paramgroup`` is used as the Parameter Group -- the group used for evaluating parameter expressions (ie, constraints using named variables).
-This is similar to the use in REFERENCE HERE.
+This is similar to the use for :func:`_math.minimize` as discussed in :ref:`Namespaces for algebraic expressions <fitting-namespace_sec>`.

 ..  function:: ff2chi(pathlist, paramgroup=None, group=None, k=None, kmax=None, kstep=0.05)